 The AG_ObjectInitStatic() variant of AG_ObjectInit() implicitely sets the AG_OBJECT_STATIC flag (see FLAGS ) .
 The AG_ObjectInitNamed() variant either implicitely calls AG_ObjectSetNameS() if the name argument is non-NULL, or it sets the AG_OBJECT_NAME_ONATTACH flag if the name is NULL (see FLAGS section for details).

 The function AG_ObjectAttach() attaches an object to a new parent and AG_ObjectDetach() detaches an object from its current parent.
 These operations raise attached and detached events.
-Prior to detaching the object, AG_ObjectDetach() cancels any scheduled AG_Timer(3) callback (unless the timer has the AG_TIMER_SURVIVE_DETACH flag).
+Prior to detaching the object, AG_ObjectDetach() cancels any scheduled AG_Timer(3) callback.
 If parent is NULL, AG_ObjectAttach() is a no-op.

 The AG_ObjectMoveUp(), AG_ObjectMoveDown(), AG_ObjectMoveToHead() and AG_ObjectMoveToTail() functions move the object in the parent object's list of child objects.
 These functions are useful when the ordering is important - when the child objects represent a stack, for instance.

 The AG_ObjectDelete() routine invokes AG_ObjectDetach() if the object is attached to a parent, followed by AG_ObjectDestroy().